Sign In

 3.

-Dopamine release: When the reward system is activated, a chemical called dopamine is released.
-Dopamine helps reinforce positive emotions by transmitting signals to other brain cells.
+Dopamine release: When the reward system is activated, the chemical dopamine is released.
+Dopamine sends signals to other brain cells, helping to reinforce positive feelings.

 4.

-Desire and motivation: Dopamine does more than just make us feel pleasure.
-It plays a key role in the desire and motivation for our actions.
-For example, if an activity triggers the release of dopamine, we feel a strong desire to repeat that activity.
+Desire and motivation: Dopamine goes beyond just providing pleasure.
+It’s crucial for the desire and drive behind our actions.
+For example, if an activity triggers dopamine, we feel a strong urge to do it again.

-When applying this knowledge to design, it is important to anticipate what users will expect in the next moment and lead them to rewarding experiences that exceed their expectations.
-For example, social media is constantly providing unexpected rewards, so users are constantly checking their social media feeds.
-This is because users do not know what fun things will come next, so they keep trying, and when they see something fun, dopamine is released, which becomes a habit.
+When applying this knowledge in planning, it’s important to anticipate what users expect next and offer reward experiences that go beyond those expectations.
+For example, social media is constantly serving up surprise rewards, so users keep checking their feeds.
+Not knowing what fun thing will come next makes users keep trying, and when they do find something enjoyable, dopamine is released—turning it into a habit.

 🚨

-Desire for a product is created when learning is incomplete.
-If a lab rat is given sweet juice every time it presses a lever, it quickly learns that pressing the lever will lead to sweet juice.
-However, it does not always need sweet juice.
-However, if sweet juice is given randomly, learning is never complete.
-The rat continues to try to figure out which element predicts sweet juice by pressing the lever.
+Desire for a product is born when learning is incomplete.
+If a lab rat gets sweet juice every time it presses a lever, it quickly learns the connection.
+But it doesn’t always need sweet juice.
+However, if the sweet juice comes randomly, learning never finishes.
+The rat keeps trying to figure out what triggers the sweet juice by pressing the lever over and over.

-The allure of reward: Dopamine helps learning by adjusting the expected reward to be closer to the actual reward.
-This is why music that sounds strange at first sounds a little better the next time.
-Our brains are getting better at predicting what is rewarding.
+The charm of reward: Dopamine helps learning by aligning what we expect with the actual reward.
+That’s why music that sounded strange at first might sound better the next time—you’re getting better at predicting what's rewarding.

-Automaticity of Decisions: Since decision making is an energy-intensive task, it makes sense that rewarded behaviors become habitual and automatic over time.
-Neuroplasticity ensures that rewarded behaviors become increasingly efficient.
+Automating decisions: Decision-making is energy-intensive, so it’s logical that rewarded behaviors become habitual and automatic over time.
+Neuroplasticity ensures that rewarded actions keep getting more and more efficient.

-In other words, the easiest way to avoid being controlled by dopamine is to get used to it.
-In other words, to make it uninteresting.
-The moment you lose interest in the aforementioned surefire method or cheat key, that behavior stops producing dopamine, and humans stop repeating that behavior.
+Put simply, the easiest way not to be ruled by dopamine is to just get used to something.
+Make it boring.
+The moment you stop being interested in the so-called winning strategy or cheat code, it stops producing dopamine, and you stop repeating it.

 Subscribe to 'haebom'